 - First, I combine the eggs, sugar, vanilla and dulce de leche in a large mixing bowl and beat the ingredients together until smooth.
 Next, I add in the oil, buttermilk and dissolved instant coffee.

 - Next, I combine all the dry ingredients: flour, baking powder, baking soda and salt.
 I always sift in the dry ingredients before mixing them into the batter.

 - I used three, 8-inch cake pans lined with parchment paper for this caramel cake.
 Bake the layers at 350F/177C for about 25 minutes.

 - It’s very important to cool the cake layers completely!
 I remove the layers from the pans immediately and let them cool on a wire rack.

 Making the Sweetened Condensed Milk Filling

 The original Golden Key Cake recipe is made with hazelnuts but my husband prefers pecans so I make it his way!
 This filling is super simple, with just three ingredients: dulce de leche, sweetened condensed milk and diced pecans.
-I just combine everything together in a bowl it’s ready to be used.
+I just combine the sweetened condensed milk and dulce de leche in a bowl and it’s ready to be used.
 This filling will settle nicely into the nooks and crannies of the cake layers and make the cake even more moist and more flavorful!

 How to Make Caramel Mascarpone Frosting